daily-demos/custom-video-daily-react-hooks/README.md

 ### Creating new rooms locally

-To create rooms new rooms via the app UI while testing locally, follow the these additional steps:
+To create rooms new rooms via the app UI while testing locally, follow these additional steps:

 - rename `example.env` to `.env`
 - add your Daily API key (available in the Daily [dashboard](https://dashboard.daily.co/developers)) to `.env`